grayasm/git-main/tutorial/dennis_ritchie_c/01_introduction/README.txt

   9. formal argument and actual argument are sometimes used for the same distinction
  10. in C all function arguments are passed "by value"
+ 11. delimit expressions with , e.g: s[i]=0, printf("%s",s), i=0, s[i++] = c;
+ 12. declaration is where the variable is stated but no storage is allocated
+ 13. definition is where the variable is created and storage is assigned
+ 14. extern keyword should appear at the beginning of a function where a variable is used but its definition is in another file